Joseph H. Boardman

 Joseph Houston Boardman (December 23, 1948 – March 7, 2019) was an American transportation executive.

 Boardman served as commissioner of the New York State Department of Transportation (NYSDOT) from 1997 until 2005, then led the United States Federal Railroad Administration until 2008, then served as president and CEO of Amtrak until 2016.

 Boardman is the longest-serving NYSDOT chief and the second-longest serving head of Amtrak, after W. Graham Claytor, Jr. in the 1980s.
 In 2014, Railway Age magazine named Boardman its 51st "Railroader of the Year".

 Early life and military service

-Boardman was a lifelong resident of New York State, born the second of eight children born and raised on a dairy farm in Oneida County, which two of his siblings currently operate.
+Boardman was a lifelong resident of New York State, born the second of eight children born and raised on a dairy farm in Oneida County, which two of his siblings used to operate for a long time until recently.
 In 1966, he volunteered for military service in the United States Air Force, serving in South Vietnam from 1968 to 1969.
 Upon receiving an honorable discharge from the Air Force, he studied Agriculture Economics at Cornell University, receiving his bachelor's degree in 1974, and graduated with a master's degree in Management Science from Binghamton University in 1983.